8 Things You Didn't Know About Lego

 How to use it in a sentence?

 The plural of sheep is sheep.
 The plural of vinyl is vinyl and the plural of Lego is Lego.

 It hurts when you stand on it

-Well some really bored scientist spent your tax money figuring out why.
-Lego is made out of ABS plastic which gives the interlocking brick system is strength, resistance and shine.
+Well, some really bored scientist spent your tax money figuring out why.
+Lego is made out of ABS plastic which gives the interlocking brick system its strength, resistance and shine.
 This makes a strong and durable toy that doesn’t give way to pressure.
 So when you stand on a piece the force of your weight concentrates on the point of contact resulting in pain.
-Our feet have over 200,000 sensory receptors and because Lego is the strong little brick that it is it doesn’t give into the pressure caused by your weight therefore it really hurts.
+Our feet have over 200,000 sensory receptors and because Lego is the strong little brick that it is it doesn’t give into the pressure caused by your weight, therefore, it really hurts.

 Lego basically used the design without ever getting contact with Page and over the years made some changes.
 The birth of the modern lego brick didn’t actually happen until 1958 when Lego added in the hollow tube underneath the brick to help hold them in place.